 1628 – Meteorite Landing Nearby – At about 6 pm on Wednesday 9th April 1628 a shooting star passed low over the Coxwell and Fernham villages in the direction towards Wantage.
 It was quoted at the time that there was a “hideous rumbling in the air; and presently after followed a strange and fearful peal of thunder”.
 The meteorite broke in the fall and a stone landed 3 miles away from Faringdon on Baulking Green, another landed at Challow.
 The largest piece was recorded at 19.5lb (about 9kg), which would have been bigger than a tennis ball and travelling at around 400 mph when it hit the ground.
 More… (http://historicfalls.com/pre-scientific-falls/hatford-meteorite/)

 1700s-1800s – Five-way Road Junction – Faringdon was situated on an important and ancient five-way road junction receiving traffic from all over the country.
 Hence the naming for London Street, Gloucester Street, Marlborough Street and Southampton Street.
 The latter leads towards what is now the new Health Centre, then Wicklesham Farm and beyond but has mostly remained no more than a simple track or footpath.
 The Radcot Road provided an important trade route to the north into Oxfordshire and beyond.
 Faringdon was connected by Turnpike roads to London and Gloucester by 1733 and to Wantage and Wallingford in 1752.
 Turnpike roads were major highways during the 18th and 19th centuries usually involving a barrier for collection of tolls to pay for their maintenance.
 By 1813 coaches were passing through Faringdon from the West Country on their way to London every Tuesday, Thursday and Saturday.
-Many public houses and coaching inns developed as a result.
+More about road transport… Many public houses and coaching inns developed as a result.
 In the 1960s there were about 21 public houses for a population of around 3500.
-(By 2011 the population had doubled and pubs were closing down.
-There are only 6 pubs left now in 2020.).
-More…
+By 2011 the population had doubled and pubs were closing down.
+There are only 6 pubs left now in 2020.
+More about Faringdon’s pubs…

 1700s-1800s – A Thriving Market Town – Faringdon’s position led to it becoming a thriving market for the sale of agricultural and animal produce.
 It was especially known for the sale of cheese and pigs.
 In the journal of Thomas Baskerville he mentions passing through Faringdon and that ‘a great fair for horses, cattle and other goods, was held here on Whitsun Tuesday and that there were many inns in the town, the chief of which was the Crown.’
 In 1813 ‘there was a great quantity of swine fatted in Berkshire and Faringdon slaughters 4,000 pigs for the London and Oxford markets between the beginning of November and the beginning of April’ About 8,000 sides were smoked annually in Faringdon before being sent to market.
 Edward Loveden’s dairy farm, at Buscot, used its surplus milk to rear the Berkshire black pigs and he sold them as breeding stock throughout the world.
-More… The Market Hall, built in the late 17th or early 18th century, was used to sell butter, eggs and farm produce on market days.
-More…
+More about Faringdon Market… The Market Hall, built in the late 17th or early 18th century, was used to sell butter, eggs and farm produce on market days.
+More about the Market Hall…

 1810 – The Wilts and Berks Canal – first proposed in 1793 but it took until 1810 for it to brought right across the Vale.
 It was 52 miles long and was mainly used to carry coal from Somerset, but it also carried stone, salt and agricultural products.
 The canal was navigable to the wharf at Longcot by December 1805.
 Other wharves were built at Challow, Uffington and Wantage.